mattermost/docs/source/configure/configuation-in-mattermost-database.rst

 * Ensure all servers in a High Availability deployment have the same configuration, even when new servers are added to the cluster.
 * Automatically deploy SAML certificates and keys to all servers in the cluster.

 Note that once you start using configuration in the database, you shouldn't manually edit the active configuration row.
-You will either should do one of to edit/update the configuration:
+You should edit or update the configuration in one of the following ways:

 * Use the System Console to make changes to the configuration.
 * Use ``mmctl`` to make changes to the configuration.
 * Stop any of the running mattermost-server instances and edit the active configuration row directly in the ``Configurations`` table.

-The reason for this is that the Mattermost server keeps active configuration in memory and writes new one to the database only there is a change.
+The Mattermost server keeps active configuration in memory and writes new ones to the database only when there is a change.
 This way we avoid polling the database to process changes to the configuration.
-Publishing the changes to the cluster handled by the application itself.
+Publishing the changes to the cluster are handled by the application itself.

 How to migrate configuration to the database
 --------------------------------------------